 - 1. Designation.
 The board shall designate a Standards of Conduct Official for the Association.
 The SOCO may be an Officer of the Association, a 4.25 chartered service corporation, or a qualified outside person contracted by the Association to serve as the SOCO. - 2.
 Authority.
 The SOCO will be empowered with all of the following: - a.
 Direct access to the board for the purpose of discussing and reporting on matters related to the Association's SOC Program. - b.
 Authority to carry out the responsibilities set forth in this Policy. - c.
 Accessibility to all Directors, Officers, Employees, and Agents of the Association for the purpose of carrying out their responsibilities; - d.
-Legal authority to receive confidential SOC program communications from all Directors, Officers, Employees, and Agents of the Association; and - e.
-Resources adequate for implementing a successful SOC program. - 3.
+Legal authority to receive confidential SOC Program communications from all Directors, Officers, Employees, and Agents of the Association; and - e.
+Resources adequate for implementing a successful SOC Program. - 3.
 Responsibilities.
 The SOCO shall, in addition to any other authorities and responsibilities assigned by the board: - a.
-Monitor FCA SOC regulations and related guidance in implementing and overseeing the SOC program;

-- b.
-Provide guidance and information to Directors, Officers, Employees, and Agents concerning the provisions of the SOC program and Code of Ethics; - c.
+Monitor FCA SOC regulations and related guidance in implementing and overseeing the SOC Program; - b.
+Provide guidance and information to Directors, Officers, Employees, and Agents concerning the provisions of the SOC Program and Code of Ethics; - c.
 Receive and review disclosures and reports required hereunder from Directors, Officers, Employees, and Agents; - d.
 Receive from Directors and Officers the disclosures required under § 620.6(a), (e), and (f) of the FCA regulations for treatment as a supplement to an individual's other SOC disclosures and reports; - e.
-Review any disclosures or reports made by any Agents or Third-Party Service Providers; - f.
-Review and act upon all SOC program reports and disclosures, including documenting resolved and unresolved Conflicts of Interest and any other SOC determinations as outlined in this Policy; - g.
-Maintain all SOC program records for a period of no less than six (6) years, including documentation that explains how conflicts are being handled; - h.
+Review any disclosures or reports made by any Agents or Third-Party Service Providers and coordinate with Management in accessing a current list of Third-Party Service Providers and Agents for providing updated SOC guidance and reminders;

+- f.
+Review and act upon all SOC Program reports and disclosures, including documenting resolved and unresolved Conflicts of Interest and any other SOC determinations as outlined in this Policy; - g.
+Maintain all SOC Program records for a period of no less than six (6) years, including documentation that explains how conflicts are being handled; - h.
 Provide training for all Directors, Officers, and Employees, as outlined below; - i.
 Conduct investigations, as authorized under this Policy; - j.
 Report to the board those SOC or Code of Ethics issues as required in this policy. - k.
 Report promptly to the board and as applicable the Office of General Counsel, Farm Credit Administration all cases investigated required by 12 C.F.R. § 612.2170(d)(2) and the Associations Criminal Referral Operations Policy on Criminal Referrals. - 4.
 Duty to Investigate.
 The SOCO shall investigate or cause to be investigated all cases involving: - a.
 Possible violations of criminal statutes; - b.
 Possible violations of this Policy and any related procedures; - c.
 Possible prohibited conduct by a Director, Officer, or Employee pursuant to this Policy and any related procedures; - d.
 Complaints of misconduct received against Directors, Officers, and Employees; and - e.
 Actions, transactions, relationships, or events when the activities or suspected activities are of a sensitive nature and could affect continued public confidence in the Farm Credit System.